VEuPathDB/StaticContent/_includes/betadiy.md

 <div class="static-content">

-  <p>The My Data Sets feature is now available on VEuPathDB Beta Sites.
-You have the option to integrate gene lists, normalized RNA-Seq data, bigWig files, or phenotype data.
+  <p>The My Data Sets feature is now available on our new VEuPathDB beta sites.
+There, you have the option to integrate your gene lists, normalized RNA-Seq data, bigWig files, or phenotype data with our data.
 Follow the link below to upload, view and manage your datasets.
   </p>

  <div class="button" style="margin: 8px 0;">